Reiff/Kaggle-Dataset-Work/USA_College_Admission/README.md

 ## Overview
 This is a small (400x7) dataset.
 It appears to be artificial, but may be real data (or subset) without a source given.

-## Methods

-### Data Exploration
+## Data Exploration
 Given the small number of attributes and instances, plus simple datatypes, data exploration is straightforward.

-#### Looking at raw data
+### Looking at raw data
 From df.info() and histograms, we can see that the data does not appear to need cleaning (unless very poor missing data placeholders were used)

 ![alt text](images/attribute_histogram_plots.png)